-- (a) Insured in Other Counties.
-Insureds who have produced the insured crop for more than two APH crop years in other county(ies) qualify as a New Producer of the insured crop when they have not produced the insured crop in the county for more than two APH crop years. - (b) New Person Type Formation.
+(a) Produced the crop insured in other counties.
+Insureds who have produced the insured crop for more than two APH crop years in other county(ies) may qualify as a New Producer of the insured crop when they have not produced the insured crop in the county for more than two APH crop years.

+(b) New Person Type Formation.
 Formation of a new person (business entity such as a corporation, partnership, trust, etc.) comprised of one or more persons does not automatically qualify the person as a New Producer.

-Although the person may not have production records, SBI holders comprising the entity may have produced the insured crop in the county.
+Although the person may not have production records, SBI holders comprising the person may have produced the insured crop in the county.
 If: